frc2609/practice-repo/basic-commands.md

 `git pull`

 Pulls (gets) the newest changes from Github.
-You should only use this command if you are on **main** branch.
 Make it a habit to `git pull` on main branch before you create a new branch!
+If you are having trouble pulling, then switch to main branch and retry.

 ---